bradcar/bno08x_i2c_spi_MicroPython/README.md

 ## References

 The CEVA BNO085 and BNO086 9-axis sensors are made by Ceva (https://www.ceva-ip.com).
-They are based on Bosch hardware but use Hillcrest Labs’ proprietary sensor fusion software.
+These sensors are based on Bosch hardware but use Hillcrest Labs’ proprietary sensor fusion software.
 BNO086 is backwards compatible with BNO085 and both are pin-for-pin replacements for Bosch Sensortec’s discontinued BNO055 and BMF055 sensors.

 - https://www.ceva-ip.com/wp-content/uploads/BNO080_085-Product-Brief.pdf
 - https://www.ceva-ip.com/wp-content/uploads/BNO080_085-Datasheet.pdf